The 2 Main Causes of a Whistling Gas Fire Pit are the flex gas lines or the gas supply pressure to the fire pit.

 However, it is not impossible that a minor manufacturing fault has occurred.

-The leading manufactures will address the issue, but they will require that all the previous steps indicated in this article have been explored first.
+The leading manufacturers will address the issue, but they will require that all the previous steps indicated in this article have been explored first.

-The 2 Main Causes of a Whistling Gas Fire Pit – Gas Pressure – Conclusion
+Causes of a Whistling Gas Fire Pit – Conclusion

 The problem of noisy, whistling fire pits is not uncommon, and fortunately, it is usually relatively easy to fix.